angelzheng0826/Practical_Data_Portfolio/Project3_SimulationStudies/README.md

-The transportability analysis is done in three settings:
+The transportability analysis is done in five settings:

 **I Framingham Source Data**